Council of Bishops requests complaint against Talbert

 The council also recommended that its executive committee “initiate a task force to lead honest and respectful conversations regarding human sexuality, race and gender in a worldwide perspective in our shared commitment to clear theological understanding of the mission and polity of The United Methodist Church.”

-in their statement acknowledged that neither they nor the other members of the church they lead are of one mind regarding ministering with gays and lesbians.
+The bishops in their statement acknowledged that neither they nor the other members of the church they lead are of one mind regarding ministering with gays and lesbians.

 The statement said, “pain exists throughout the connection, including persons who support Bishop Talbert’s actions and persons who object to them.
 We express our pastoral concern and care for all people.”